simolus3/drift/docs/pages/docs/Advanced Features/migrations.md

 Sqlite has builtin statements for simple changes, like adding columns or dropping entire tables.
-More complex migrations require a [12-step procedure](https://www.sqlite.org/lang_altertable.html#otheralter) that involes creating a copy of the table and copying over data from the old table.
+More complex migrations require a [12-step procedure](https://www.sqlite.org/lang_altertable.html#otheralter) that involves creating a copy of the table and copying over data from the old table.
 Drift 3.4 introduced the `TableMigration` api to automate most of this procedure, making it easier and safer to use.

 To start the migration, drift will create a new instance of the table with the current schema.
 Next, it will copy over